-Regulatory requirements for borderline products vary enormously from nation to nation and it is not always easy to determine whether a product falls within drug or device legislation or is unregulated, therefore specialised knowledge is invaluable in reaching a global marketing strategy.
+Regulatory requirements for borderline products vary enormously from jurisdiction to jurisdiction and it is not always easy to determine whether a product falls within drug or device legislation, or is perhaps regulated by other means.
+Thus, specialist knowledge will be invaluable in developing a global marketing strategy.

-Wainwright Associates are experienced with both sides of the drug-device borderline and can therefore help clarify the specific regulatory issues that would apply in a particular case as well as achieve successful approvals in the territories of interest.
+Wainwright Associates are experienced with both sides of the drug-device borderline and can, therefore, help to clarify specific regulatory issues that would apply in a particular case, as well as working towards successful achievement of marketed status in territories of interest.

-Our international network of local advisors allows us to determine both the regulatory requirements and the likely attitudes of the regulators towards novel and unusual types of medical device in over 70 countries of the world, including emerging markets.
+Our international network of local advisors, in over 70 countries, allows us to determine both the regulatory requirements and likely attitudes of regulators around the world toward novel and unusual types of medical device.

-In the case of drug-device combinations, we have assisted many clients in the development of their products; planning the studies required for multinational launches and in establishing satisfactory quality systems.
-We have considerable experience with the registration of such products with both drug and device regulatory authorities.
+In the case of drug-device combinations, we have assisted many clients in the development of their products; planning studies required for multinational launches and establishing satisfactory quality systems.
+We have considerable experience of the regulation of such products by drug and device regulatory authorities alike.